 As permitted by RSA 31:39 and RSA 485-A:26, this article shall regulate the operation of all swimming pools, recreational spas, hot tubs, and natural bathing areas that meet the definitions of public bathing places and facilities as defined in this article.
 Such facilities regulated by this chapter shall be referred to herein as "public pools" or "public spas."

-In addition to any requirements provided under Chapter 275, Zoning, Site Plan Review Regulations, or any other local, state or federal law, all new facilities meeting the criteria of a public bathing facility/place shall secure plan review and construction approval from the New Hampshire Department of Environmental Services.
+In addition to any requirements provided under Chapter 275, Zoning, site plan review regulations, or any other local, state or federal law, all new facilities meeting the criteria of a public bathing facility/place shall secure plan review and construction approval from the New Hampshire Department of Environmental Services.

-Where terms are not specifically defined in this article, their meaning shall be derived from adopted codes.
+Where terms are not specifically defined in this article, their meanings shall be derived from adopted codes.
 Where a term is not defined under any adopted code, its meaning shall be the ordinarily accepted meaning within the context that the term is used.

 - HEALTH AUTHORITY

 - The Health Officer of the Town of Bedford, whose appointment shall be under the jurisdiction of RSA 128:1, or his designee.